Public Service Employee Survey (PSES)

 Data accuracy

 The Public Service Employee Survey is a census and therefore, there is no error due to sampling.
 However, the survey is subject to non-sampling errors such as non-response or other non-sampling errors that may occur at almost every phase of a survey operation.
 Respondents may make errors in answering questions, the answers may be incorrectly captured, and errors may be introduced in the processing and tabulation of the data.
+If there are employees missing from the employee lists provided by the departments, that could result in coverage error.

 - Date modified: